tangly-team/tangly-os/src/site/website/content/blog/_index.md

     weight: 40
 ---

-A collection of articles about our journey through agile article development, digitalization, and software craftsmanship.
+A collection of articles about our journey through agile product development, digitalization, and software craftsmanship.